 Celebrating Jane This Month!
 (And she's still with us!!!)

 Her films may be what we best remember her for, but Jane Powell’s talent extended across so many entertainment mediums.

 How lucky are we that Ms Powell is still with us today?
 She’s truly one of the last living legends of the Golden Age.
 And how lucky are we further still, to have access to so many of her films this month on TCM?!!

 Did any of you catch the Jane Powell movies TCM showcased last night and this morning?

-And don’t forget to check my calendar for her films that TCM will play next week!
+And don’t forget to check out the TCM film schedule for her films playing next week!